kubernetes-retired/service-catalog/docs/design.md

     kubectl get services

-### Creating a Service Instance
+### Creating a Service ServiceInstance

-Before a Service can be used, a new Instance of it must be created.
-This is done by creating a new `Instance` resource:
+Before a Service can be used, a new ServiceInstance of it must be created.
+This is done by creating a new `ServiceInstance` resource:

     kubectl create -f instance.yaml

 where `instance.yaml` might look like:

     apiVersion: servicecatalog.k8s.io/v1alpha1
-    kind: Instance
+    kind: ServiceInstance
     metadata:
       name: johnsDB
     spec:
       serviceClassName: smallDB

-Within the `Instance` resource is the specified Plan to be used.
+Within the `ServiceInstance` resource is the specified Plan to be used.
 This allows for the user of the Service to indicate which variant of the Service they want - perhaps based on QoS type of variants.

 **TODO** Discuss the parameters that can be passed in

-Once an `Instance` resource is created, the Controller talks with the specified Service Broker to create a new Instance of the desired Service.
+Once an `ServiceInstance` resource is created, the Controller talks with the specified Service ServiceBroker to create a new ServiceInstance of the desired Service.

 There are two modes for provisioning:
 [synchronous and asynchronous](https://github.com/openservicebrokerapi/servicebroker/blob/master/spec.md#synchronous-and-asynchronous-operations)

-For synchronous operations, a request is made to the Service Broker and upon successful completion of the request (200 OK), Service Instance can now be used by Application.
+For synchronous operations, a request is made to the Service ServiceBroker and upon successful completion of the request (200 OK), Service ServiceInstance can now be used by Application.

 Some brokers support
 [asynchronous](https://github.com/openservicebrokerapi/servicebroker/blob/master/spec.md#asynchronous-operations)
 flows.
-When a Controller makes a request to Service Broker to create/update/deprovision a Service Instance, the Service Broker responds with 202 ACCEPTED, and will provide endpoint at
+When a Controller makes a request to Service ServiceBroker to create/update/deprovision a Service ServiceInstance, the Service ServiceBroker responds with 202 ACCEPTED, and will provide endpoint at
 GET /v2/service_instances/<service_instance_id>/last_operation
 where the Controller can poll the status of the request.

-Service Broker may return a last_operation field that then should be sent for each last_operation request.
+Service ServiceBroker may return a last_operation field that then should be sent for each last_operation request.
 Controller will poll while the state of the poll request is 'in_progress'.
 Controller can also implement a max timeout that it will poll before considering the provision failed and will stop polling and mark the provisioning as failed.

-While a Service Instance has an asynchronous operation in progress, controller must ensure that there no other operations (provision,deprovision,update,bind,unbind).
+While a Service ServiceInstance has an asynchronous operation in progress, controller must ensure that there no other operations (provision,deprovision,update,bind,unbind).

-**TODO** test to see if we have checks to block people from using an Instance before its fully realized.
+**TODO** test to see if we have checks to block people from using an ServiceInstance before its fully realized.
 We shouldn't let the SB be the one to detect this.

-### Using a Service Instance
+### Using a Service ServiceInstance

-Before a Service Instance can be used it must be "bound" to an Application.
+Before a Service ServiceInstance can be used it must be "bound" to an Application.
-This means that a link, or usage intent, between an Application and the Service Instance must be established.
-This is done by creating a new `Binding` resource:
+This means that a link, or usage intent, between an Application and the Service ServiceInstance must be established.
+This is done by creating a new `ServiceServiceInstanceCredential` resource:

     kubectl create -f binding.yaml

 where `instance.yaml` might look like:

     apiVersion: servicecatalog.k8s.io/v1alpha1
-    kind: Binding
+    kind: ServiceServiceInstanceCredential
     metadata:
-      name: johnsBinding
+      name: johnsServiceServiceInstanceCredential
     spec:
       secretName: johnSecret
       ...Pod selector labels...

-The Controller, upon being notified of the new `Binding` resource, will then talk to the Service Broker to create a new Binding for the specified Service Instance.
+The Controller, upon being notified of the new `ServiceServiceInstanceCredential` resource, will then talk to the Service ServiceBroker to create a new ServiceServiceInstanceCredential for the specified Service ServiceInstance.

-Within the Binding object that is returned from the Service Broker are a set of Credentials.
-These Credentials contain all of the information needed for the application to talk with the Service Instance.
+Within the ServiceServiceInstanceCredential object that is returned from the Service ServiceBroker are a set of Credentials.
+These Credentials contain all of the information needed for the application to talk with the Service ServiceInstance.
 For example, it might include things such as:
-- coordinates (URL) of the Service Instance
+- coordinates (URL) of the Service ServiceInstance
-- user-id and password to access the Service Instance
+- user-id and password to access the Service ServiceInstance

 The OSB API specification does not mandate what properties might appear in the Credentials, so the Application is required to understand the